Second law of thermodynamics in closed quantum many-body systems: Summary of results for macroscopically uniform case

 where $\rho_{L}(t^*)=U_{L}(t^*,0)\rho_{L}U_{L}^{\dagger}(t^*,0)$.

 We show that the entropy density given in the LHS of Eq.~\eqref{eq:Summary_EntropyFormula} does not decrease in such a process: \begin{mainresult}[ Law of increasing entropy, Theorem~\ref{theorem:EntropyIncrease_WithoutThermalization} for the macroscopically uniform case] For the process mentioned above, let $\sigma_L:=\overline{\rho_{L}(t>t^*)}$ be the final state evaluated by the long time average~\eqref{eq:Summary_FinalState}.
-Under some mild assumption about the existence of a unique thermodynamic limit (for details, see Theorem~\ref{theorem:EntropyIncrease_WithoutThermalization}), the von Neumann entropies of the spatial average of their local density matrices satisfy
+Under some mild assumption about the existence of a unique thermodynamic limit (for details, see Theorem~\ref{theorem:EntropyIncrease_WithoutThermalization}), the quantum macroscopic entropy density does not decrease through this process,

 as long as $t^*=O(L^0)$. \end{mainresult}

 This result should be distinguished from other results on the law of increasing entropy in \emph{isolated} quantum systems~\cite{Neumann1929,Santos2011,Ikeda2015Second,Meier2025}, i.e., systems evolving via a time-independent Hamiltonian.
 This is because our result includes not only relaxation processes but also \textit{arbitrary} macroscopic operations described by time-dependent Hamiltonians, consistent with the setting of the second law of thermodynamics under adiabatic operations.
 We can also show that the constraint $t^*=O(L^0)$ on the operation time is optimal by providing a counterexample to Eq.~\eqref{eq:Summary_EntropyIncrease} at any longer timescale.
 See Proposition~\ref{proposition:breakdown_entropy} for details.